gdmoney/knowledge/README.md

 *****

+### Amara's Law
+We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.

 ### Overton Window
 The range of policies politically acceptable to the mainstream population at a given time.
 It says politicians can act only within the acceptable range.
 Political commentator Joshua Treviño has postulated that the six degrees of acceptance of public ideas are roughly: Unthinkable, Radical, Acceptable, Sensible, Popular, Policy.